marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/Brain.md

 ![](../images/brain-part-1.png)

-`bf.txt` contains:
+I clicked on `bf.txt`, which took me to a webpage that displayed:
 ```txt
 >+++++++++++[<++++++++++>-]<[-]>++++++++[<++++++>-]<[-]>++++++++[<++++++>-]<[-]>++++++++++++++[<+++++++>-]<[-]>+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++[<++>-]<[-]>+++++++++++++++++++++++++++++++++++++++++[<+++>-]<[-]>+++++++[<+++++++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>+++++++++++[<+++++++++>-]<[-]>+++++++++++++[<++++>-]<[-]>+++++++++++[<++++++++++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>+++++++++++[<+++++++++>-]<[-]>++++++++[<++++++>-]<[-]>++++++++++[<++++++++++>-]<[-]>+++++++++++++++++[<+++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>+++++++[<+++++++>-]<[-]>+++++++++++[<++++++++++>-]<[-]>+++++++++++++++++++[<+++++>-]<[-]>++++++++++++++[<+++++++>-]<[-]>+++++++++++++++++++[<++++++>-]<[-]>+++++++++++++[<++++>-]<[-]>+++++++[<+++++++>-]<[-]>+++++++++++[<++++++++++>-]<[-]>+++++++++++++++++[<++++++>-]<[-]>+++++++[<++++++>-]<[-]>+++++++++++[<+++++++++>-]<[-]>+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++[<+>-]<[-]>+++++++++++[<+++>-]<[-]>+++++++++++++++++++++++++[<+++++>-]<[-]
 ```

-Since the challenge is called Brain and the file is named `bf.txt` I think this is the brainf**k language.
+Since the challenge was called Brain and the file is named `bf.txt`, I could reasonably conclude that the langauge in `bf.txt` is the brainfuck coding langauge (I am not making this up that is what the actual title of the langauge is called.
+It's a "joke" coding langugae, not meant to ever be used seriously.
+It's more like "look at this crazy langauge I made").

-So I use `kvbc.github.io/bf-ide/` brainfuck’s ide.
+So, I used `kvbc.github.io/bf-ide/` brainfuck’s ide.
 And step through the code manually step by step.
 I notice that there are characters.
 Maybe if I set a breakpoint after each `<`, it will reveal each character of the flag?

 1st `<`: